There is no doubt you want to reach your goals.

 (other than your accountability partner)

-You can lift some weight off your shoulder if you let other people do certain parts of your goal or even some things that are not directly related to it.
+You can lift some weight off your shoulders if you let other people do certain parts of your goal or even some things that are not directly related to it.

 If I’m not being clear, allow me to explain.